 Design: on the same Note

-The Note 9 comes in a choice of four colours - midnight black, ocean blue, lavender purple and metallic copper - and for the first time, the S-Pen carpets match the Note 9’s drapes, with matching colours for the phone's stylus.
+You can pick up the Note 9 comes in a choice of four colours - midnight black, ocean blue, lavender purple and metallic copper - and for the first time, the S-Pen carpets match the Note 9’s drapes, with matching colours for the phone's stylus.

 Well, all except one.
 The ocean blue variation is the rebel of the group, with a striking yellow S-Pen instead.